Quelling (The Purification Era #2) by Angie Grigaliunas (2018)

 I think I just had to let my mindset shift gears with this series.
 I’m used to reading many different types of books but most are the action-packed, romance-centered melodramas pushed onto the shelves because they “sell”.
 This series however is more like a very well crafted and methodical TV series.
 You can’t rush it or all excellence will falter.
 Each book could be a season of a show.
 SO much happens, each chapter has its own revelations and choices and consequences.
 I fell in love with the captivating world-building at once and the intriguing characters kept me hungry to learn more, and once I allowed myself to have a bit of faith in the pacing and the story I realized just how much I thoroughly enjoyed reading these books because as anxious as I am to know answers and receive resolution I felt so captivated by the world and its characters that I could read on for ages.
 Nothing was rushed, nothing was overlooked, nothing was nothing.
 It keeps you on your toes haha.

 In this book we finally get to learn more about the Itzalin, the supposed monsters terrorizing their cities.
 We get to learn more about what they look like, how they behave, how they speak, and who they are.
 Alongside this we get to spend much more time with the rebels (even if it makes Rabreah’s palms sweat).
-The true rebels, Sorek’s rebels, are about a world of unity and we get to see this on display.
+The true rebels, Sorek’s rebels, are about a world of unity, not destruction, and we get to see this on display.
 But not only is Rabreah confronted with the thought that enemy lines cannot be so simply drawn, but Ariliah as well.
 The Itzalin, the Hulcondans, everything they so adamantly believed in begins blurring.
-But while Rabreah places her faith and judgment within labels, Ariliah makes her choices based on character and actions.
+But while Rabreah places her faith and judgment within labels, Ariliah makes her choices based on heart and actions.

 My favorite storyline/POV is Ariliah’s at the moment (she’s just such a lovable snowflake! haha) but my favorite characters are Sorek and Masrekah because they’re such enigmas and I’m constantly collecting any clue or attribute to reveal the true depth of their complex characters, motivations, and pasts.
-I’m telling you this book gets so good!
+I’m telling you this book gets so good!!
 And brace yourself for some serious twists that I totally did not see coming!

 We also get some more romance in this sequel which I’m so very happy and hopeful about.
 Please, dear author, don’t break our hearts! haha

-This series is clearly becoming a new favorite and I am so so happy that the author reached out to me about her books or I might never have known about them!
+This series is clearly becoming a new favorite of mine and I am so so happy that the author reached out to me about her books or I might never have known about them!
 If you love fantasy, dystopia, rebels, characters with so many secrets you can never rest on assumptions, sisterhood that is stronger than anything, and a world that becomes more complex with each chapter and propaganda proved false, then definitely check this series out.
 I’m serious, it’s excellent!

 Quelling is the thrilling sequel to an epic dystopian fantasy series that puts its competitors to shame.
 With careful, methodical plotting, and characters that will cause endless turmoil and intrigue, prepare to find yourself submerged in a world of blurred alliances and a deep fire threatening to destroy it all.
 Riveting, complex, and pricked with soft smiles amidst the bloodshed, this is definitely a series worth investing in.